-- minlevel= Messages are logged from this severity level. - level= Message are logged which have exactly this severity level.
+- minlevel= Messages are logged from this severity level.
+The LogFileLevel variable can overwrite the severity level in a custom configuration file. - level= Message are logged which have exactly this severity level.
+The eventLogLevel variable can overwrite the severity level in a custom configuration file.

-Table 17: Permitted severity levels
+Table 16: Permitted severity levels